influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 ---
 title: Authentication and authorization in Kapacitor Enterprise
-description: Includes and overview of TICK stack authentication and authorization, enabling authentication in Kapacitor Enterprise, and user and privilege management using the InfluxDB Meta API.
+description: Topics include an overview of TICK stack authentication and authorization, enabling authentication in Kapacitor Enterprise, and user and privilege management using the InfluxDB Meta API.

 menu:
   enterprise_kapacitor_1_4: